ivaroliRU/SaltTech_Challange/README.md

 I chose to run the fontend seperatly from the backend on the react development server, instead of serving it using .Net core, even though it is easily doable.
 Mainly because I know from experience it could take some time to create a static version of the site that can be served.

-For the database I chose to use MySQL hosted on a small server that I was already renting from digital ocean.
+For the database I chose to use MySQL hosted on a small "droplet" that I was already renting from digital ocean.
 I also used a tool that changes CSV files into SQL tables and insert statements.
 Instead of using the provided dataset, I decided to find a better one on kaggle that includes images and just the relevant data, I ended up using [this](https://www.kaggle.com/PromptCloudHQ/flipkart-products).

 My solutions to this challenge was developed using the VS Code IDE on a Linux (Ubuntu) machine.